You May Begin to Homeschool Mid-Year

-Helpful Steps for Withdrawing your Child from Public or Private School
+Helpful Steps for Withdrawing Your Child From Public or Private School

-Learn about Virginia homeschooling law.
-Be sure to read Virginia Laws and Policies to learn more about the law and your rights.
+- Be sure to read Virginia Laws and Policies to learn about Virginia homeschooling laws and your rights.

-Understand the law about mid-year withdrawals.
+- Understand the law about mid-year withdrawals.
 You do not need “approval” to begin homeschooling.

-If your child is a teen, read High School Transfer Credit Procedures to better understand your options if your child wishes to return to school in the future.
+- If your child is a teen, read High School Transfer Credit Procedures to better understand your options if your child wishes to return to school in the future.

-Make a copy of the Virginia Home Instruction Statute (§22.1-254.1) handy.
+- Keep a copy of the Virginia Home Instruction Statute (§22.1-254.1) handy.
 You then may quote the law to any school employee who is uninformed or misinformed about Virginia homeschooling law.

 Yes, Virginia law requires you to file an NOI and submit testing or evaluation results, even if you only provide home instruction for a few days of the school year.
 You must test or evaluate, even if your child has already taken the SOL examinations in school.
 The testing/evaluation process does not need to be complicated or stressful.
 Read Filing Your NOI and Homeschool Evaluation and Testing Information to learn more about your options.